DEFRA/fcp-defra-id-example/README.md

 As sign out is not a feature supported by `@hapi/bell`, a module has been created to ensure the redirect Url is correctly set and appropriate state validation is performed to prevent CSRF attacks.

+> The sign out process will only end the session with the application and the Defra Identity SSO session.
+The user will still be signed into any other services that use the same Defra Identity policy.

 ### Refreshing tokens

 As part of the cookie authentication strategy, the application will check if the token has expired.